-There is a downside to whistleblowing as much as it is meant to call out illegal practices.
-Whistleblowing brings with it a lot of attention to the whistleblower and the organization as well.
+There is a downside to whistleblowing, as much as it is meant to call out illegal practices.
+Whistleblowing brings with it a lot of attention to both the whistleblower and the organization.
 Then there are the legal testimonies, media interviews, and investigations that can harm the employability of the whistleblower.

 Although an ordinary person would treat a whistleblower as a hero for exposing corruption, industry players and managers may consider whistleblowers as indiscreet and disloyal for exposing company secrets.
 Also, all the media attention may actually harm the whistleblower because he or she can be blacklisted in their profession.